-Isabel Newton knew she wanted a better life as soon as she became pregnant with her daughter.
-Anaisa Figueroa was born in the small coastal mountain town of Tepic in Nayarit, Mexico, during a time of increasing hardship for residents of that area.
+Isabel Newton knew she wanted a better life as soon as she became pregnant with her daughter, Anaisa Figueroa, who was born in the small coastal mountain town of Tepic in Nayarit, Mexico, during a time of increasing hardship in that area.
 Newton saw what life was like for the other children in the town and became determined to provide something better for Anaisa and any future brothers or sisters she might have.

 “I saw how hard people worked day in and day out just to make a living for their family,” said Newton.
 “Many parents didn’t even send their children to school, and that was hard for me to see.”

 She knew an education could be key to her children’s success, so she decided to go to a place where they would have a better chance of attaining one: The United States of America.
 Newton and her then-husband migrated to the United States in 1992 and eventually settled in the tiny former railroad town of Estill, South Carolina, when Anaisa was just 1 year old.
 Twins Josue and Jonathan Figueroa were born in 1996 and would follow their sister through life in more ways than one.

 Anaisa was a gifted student.
 During her sophomore year at Estill High School, her guidance counselor suggested she apply for a new program being introduced by Clemson University called Emerging Scholars.
 A groundbreaking outreach program, Emerging Scholars was created to establish a college-going culture among students in families from the state’s economically disadvantaged areas.
 At the end of the three-year program students are encouraged to apply and attend any college of their choice with an emphasis on schools in the state of South Carolina.